chrisnoonan98675/site/xl-release/how-to/create-a-jdbc-export-hook.markdown

 * `releaseJson`: A string with serialized release
 * `logger`: An object of type `org.slf4j.Logger`; see [Javadoc](http://www.slf4j.org/apidocs/org/slf4j/Logger.html)

-In the script you can get the JDBC connection by calling `exportHook.getJdbcConnection()`, see the example in [GitHub project](https://github.com/xebialabs/xl-release-samples/blob/master/mysql-jdbc-export-hook/src/main/resources/acme/MysqlReportingExportHook.py).
+In the script, you can get the JDBC connection by calling `exportHook.getJdbcConnection()`.
+You can see this in the example on [GitHub](https://github.com/xebialabs/xl-release-samples/blob/master/mysql-jdbc-export-hook/src/main/resources/acme/MysqlReportingExportHook.py).

 Store scripts in the `ext` directory, which is a part of the classpath.
 By default, the export hook tries to locate `prefix/TypeName.py` on the classpath.
 In the case of this example, it will be `acme/MysqlReportingExportHook.py`.